w3f/polkadot-wiki/docs/learn/learn-staking.md

 ---

 Polkadot uses NPoS (Nominated Proof-of-Stake) as its [consensus](learn-consensus.md) mechanism.
 The system encourages DOT holders to participate as nominators.
-Nominators may back up to 16 validators as trusted validator candidates.
+Nominators may back up to {{ polkadot_max_nominations }} validators as trusted validator candidates.
 Both validators and nominators lock their tokens as collateral and receive staking rewards.

 The staking system pays out rewards essentially equally to all validators regardless of stake.